 Anesthesia Assisted Rapid Detox can help you detox and overcome NUCYNTA® (Tapentadol) withdrawals.

-If an opioid detox is conducted improperly, there can be severe emotional and physiological consequences.
-At our world-renowned opioid treatment center, your detox from prescription medications will be medically supervised by our quadruple board-certified medical director, and you will always receive a private room to maximize comfort and privacy.
+If an opioid detox improperly managed, there can be severe emotional and physiological consequences.
+At our world-renowned opioid treatment center, your detox from prescription medications will carefully supervise by our quadruple board-certified medical director, and you will always receive a private room to maximize comfort and privacy.

-After the detoxification phase at the hospital, patients are received at our exclusive recovery center Domus Retreat, for additional assistance through the adaptation period.
-Waismann Detox and Domus Retreat has combined top professionals, private accredited facilities with the finest amenities to ensure maximum comfort and safety during your stay with us.
+After the detoxification phase at the hospital, patients are received at our private recovery center Domus Retreat, for additional assistance through the adaptation period.
+Waismann Detox and Domus Retreat have combined top professionals, private accredited facilities with the most exceptional amenities to ensure maximum comfort and safety during your stay with us.